← Back to Home

 Topic: MLLM (benchmarks, thinking with images)

-Part 1: Guest Lecture (1 hr) Didac Suris (Meta Super Intelligence Lab)
+Guest Lecture (Starts 2:00 PM) Didac Suris (Meta Super Intelligence Lab)

 Topic: SAM 3 (Vision Foundation)